animetosho/node-yencode/README.md

-This module provides a very fast (non-JS) compiled implementation of [yEnc encoding](<http://www.yenc.org/yenc-draft.1.3.txt>) and CRC32 hash calculation for node.js.
+This module provides a very fast (non-JS) compiled implementation of [yEnc](http://www.yenc.org/yenc-draft.1.3.txt) and CRC32 hash calculation for node.js.
 It's mainly optimised for x86/ARM processors, and will use SIMD operations if available.

 This module should be *significantly* faster than pure Javascript versions.